GodotVR/godot-xr-tools/_docs/movement/grapple.md

 ## Introduction
 Grapple movement allows the player to fire a grappling line to an appropriate target, and to swing from the grappling line.
-This can achieve effects similar to notable and trade-marked super-heroes.
+This can achieve effects similar to notable and trade-marked superheroes.

 ## Setup
 The grapple movement is implemented as a function scene that needs to be added to the controller node whose input we are using.
-This will add a PlayerBody if necessary.
+This will add a [PlayerBody](https://godotvr.github.io/godot-xr-tools/docs/player_body/) if necessary.

 So if we want to implement the grapple movement feature on the right hand